10-3-pursuit/lab-request-response-cycle-api-postman/README.md

 - Did the quality of the documentation impact your decision to use it?

 > Yes, because it was simple and straightforward.
+I wanted to use an API that was not going to be complicated to use.

 - Did you switch which API you chose initially because of its documentation, or did you stick with the one you selected and work your way through it?

 > No, I stuck with the first one I picked and worked through it.
+It was simple enough that I saw no need to change it.

 ### Definitions